Acme Studios — Orsman Road Studio Award 2026 FAQs

 4) I’ve made lots of different types of work during the years of my practice.
 Will this be an issue when considering an application?

 No, a consistent type of work isn’t required to meet the criteria.
-However, we do expect painting to be at the heart of your current practice, with enough evidence in your portfolio and on your CV to demonstrate this.
+However, we do expect painting to be at the heart of your current practice, with enough recent evidence in your portfolio and on your CV to demonstrate this.

 5) I want to apply with a collaborator/ share the studio.